 More than one session is usually needed to correct a problem.
 Usually treatments last several weeks.
 Your chiropractor may suggest two or three short sessions a week at first.
-These would last only about 10 - 20 minutes each.
+These would last only about 10 to 20 minutes each.
 Once you start improving, your treatments may be just once a week.
 You and your chiropractor will talk about how effective the treatment is based on the goals you discussed in your first session.

-Chiropractic is most effective for treating:
+Chiropractic treatment is most effective for: